By Aditya Bhalla Dec. 19, 2017

 Every day this odd group would discuss, in a haze of smoke enveloping the hundreds of bunked philosophy classes, the medical benefits of marijuana, the creativity it injected in them, the fact that was superior to alcohol or crocin or whatever else their great aunt took for joint pain.
 They quoted Hyde from That 70s Show, were avid readers of Hunter S Thompson and Tom Wolfe, and identified with the Woodstock generation for its politics and emphasis on freedom of thought.
 This was a bunch of hippies, stuck in the bodies of millennials.

 Through various interactions over the years, I realised almost every urban college had some kind of similar group, with differing levels of pretension.
-One common goal united these young pot advocates — they all waited patiently for the day their medicine would be legalised, as it is in Uruguay, or now in parts of the United States.
+One common goal united these young pot advocates — they all waited patiently for the day their medicine would be legalised, as it is in Canada, Uruguay, or parts of the USA.
 They’d be able to pursue their habit without being labelled criminals, or worse, unemployable.
 Some went on to study Babaji at the University of Boom Babaji, others went on to get jobs as accountants.

 You might not have met too many people with dreadlocks, or ignored that one guy you saw in harem pants, but marijuana users are everywhere these days.
 They’re at the movie theatre, eating fries next to you at the burger place, hanging outside yoga classes, and taking over music festivals across the country.

-And so, to my utter shock, when a rally was organised for India’s Great Legalisation Movement in December, the turnout was less than stellar.
-The pro-marijuana march was held in four cities across India, including Mumbai, ahead of the marijuana legalisation bill coming up for tabling in the winter session of the Parliament.
+And so, to my utter shock, when a rally was organised for India’s Great Legalisation Movement last December, the turnout was less than stellar.
+The pro-marijuana march was held in four cities across India, including Mumbai, and a marijuana legalisation bill was up for tabling in Parliament.
 I might have counted more stoners at the Domino’s across the road than at the rally at Gateway of India.
 It was virtually impossible to spot the 10-odd pro-marijuana activists with a single banner in a crowd of a thousand regular selfie-takers, ferry travellers, and hobby yachters.

 The photographs and videos put up by the organisation from other parts of the country were not much better.
 About 60 people showed up for the December rally, out of a grand total of all the people you hear talking about Amsterdam with stars in their eyes, those who explain the benefits of legalising hemp, and even the chap who legit believes that pot is the saviour of humanity.
 And this is the story of every legalisation rally ever held in the country.